Non-academic offer requirements

 The College of Medical and Dental Sciences will reimburse students with financial hardship for up to £200 of the cost of their vaccinations.
 If you meet the eligibility criteria for a Chamberlain Award from the University of Birmingham, you are advised to obtain receipts for any health checks that you have had to pay for.
 Once you commence the MBChB course at the University of Birmingham, you may then apply for reimbursement from the College, up to the cost of £200.

-There will be no detrimental impact upon your progression and your ability to graduate and meet the GMC Outcomes for Graduates if either you decline EPP testing or the screening for BBVs results in you being unable to undertake EPPs.
-After graduation if either of these circumstances applies, you will be restricted in the clinical work you are permitted to undertake.
+Should you decline EPP testing or the screening for BBVs results in you being unable to undertake EPPs, please be assured that there will be no detrimental impact upon your progression and your ability to graduate and meet the GMC Outcomes for Graduates.
+However, please note that if this is the case, you will be restricted in the clinical work you are permitted to undertake.
+Our EPP Policy document can be found here.

 Disclosure and Barring Service (DBS) Check and the Excluded Students Database (ESD)